CIHF-DT: News operation

 On June 8, 2011, the station announced that Ron Kronstein would become the senior anchor/producer for both the Nova Scotia and New Brunswick editions of the Evening News; Kronstein was the former host of Live at 5 on ATV (now CTV Atlantic) until 2003.
 On the same day, the station provided more details about its upcoming Morning News, and announced that up to a dozen new reporters, producers, and videographers would be hired at its bureaus in Halifax, Sydney, Moncton, Saint John, and Fredericton.

-On January 28, 2013, Global Maritimes launched a three-hour weekday morning program (initially airing from 6–9 a.m.) titled the Morning News, as part of an expansion of local news programming on Global owned-and-operated stations across Canada.
+On January 28, 2013, Global Maritimes launched a three-hour weekday morning program (initially airing from 6 to 9 a.m.) titled the Morning News, as part of an expansion of local news programming on Global owned-and-operated stations across Canada.

 Since 2016, Global Halifax has not had a weather anchor for their 6 p.m. newscast and instead relies on Global Toronto's chief meteorologist Anthony Farnell for the weather reports.

 Global Halifax temporarily ceased presentation of its evening newscasts from Halifax on February 15, 2018.
-This came after the departure of anchor Ron Kronstein to Peterborough, Ontario to work for CHEX-DT.
+This came after the departure of anchor Ron Kronstein to Peterborough, Ontario, to work for CHEX-DT.
 Global News at 6 was temporarily presented from its Toronto news centre.
 Local presentation for the weekday edition of Global News at 6 returned to Halifax in August 2018, with the hiring of news anchor Sarah Ritchie from CTV Atlantic.

 On September 6, 2022, Global named Aalia Adam as the new presenter of Global News at 6 for Halifax and New Brunswick, in addition to her role as the presenter of Global Montreal's 5:30 and 6:30 p.m. newscasts.
 This resulted in presentation of the weekday Halifax and New Brunswick 6 p.m. newscasts to be moved to Global's studios in Montreal.